-Although exempted from the fisheries control traceability requirements, third country imports are still subject to the consumer information requirements covered under Part II
+Although exempt from the EU fisheries control traceability requirements, third country imports are still subject to the need to provide catch information to the consumer and mass caterer under the CMO regulation in Part 2.

 - Direct sale from fishing vessel to the consumer - Small quantities of products sold directly from the fishing vessel to the consumer.
-The value of such sales must not exceed 50 Euros per day, per consumer. - Freshwater and ornamental products
+The value of such sales must not exceed 50 Euros per day, per consumer.

+• Freshwater and ornamental products